Key information

 • Someone is reported missing every 90 seconds in the UK

-• Almost 170,000 people are reported missing every year
+• Over 170,000 people are reported missing every year

 How many people go missing each year?

-• Missing people: of the 170,000 people reported missing nearly 97,000 are adults and nearly 70,000 are children
+• Missing people: of the 0ver 170,000 people reported missing nearly 96,000 are adults and nearly 75,000 are children

-• Missing incidents: of the 320,000 reported incidents, more than 130,000 incidents are adults and almost 190,000 incidents are children
+• Missing incidents: of the nearly 350,000 reported incidents, nearly 130,000 incidents relate to missing adults and over 216,000 relate to missing children

 • Looked after children are at high risk of being reported missing.
-1 in 10 looked after children are reported missing compared to 1 in 200 children.
+1 in 10 looked-after children are reported missing compared to 1 in 200 children.
 Looked after children who are reported missing will be reported on average 6 times

 Most of the people who are reported missing may be experiencing some kind of vulnerability or risk.
 This can be exacerbated by being missing, particularly where someone goes missing more than once.

 How did we come up with these figures?
-The statistics were developed by Missing People using statistics in the National Crime Agency report 2021-22.
+The statistics were developed by Missing People using statistics in the National Crime Agency report 2022-23.
 The figures used are the number of incidents (I.e. the total number of reports of someone going missing, including missing incidents) and the number of individuals (I.e. number of individual adults and children reported missing, which does not reflect repeat missing).

 Under-reporting